EvolutionaryNeuralCodingLab/PreyTouch/docs/new_bug_traj.md

-# Adding New Bug Movement
+# Adding New Prey Movement Profile

 Currently, the application supports the following bug movements:
 - horizontal movement (hole to hole)